 Chimney stacks

 Repair category 2

-Notes Weathering was noted to the external chimney stack along with cracked and chipped render and a misaligned chimney pot.
-Staining was noted to surfaces adjacent to the chimney within the roof space.
-Patch repair and regular ongoing maintenance should be anticipated.
+Notes Weathering was noted to external chimney stacks along with eroded/spalling stonework and open mortar joints.
+Ongoing repairs should be anticipated.

-Roofing including roof space Repair category 2 Notes Clay roof tiles are showing signs of weathering with pockets of moss growth noted along with loose/broken roof slates on the rear projection and staining to surfaces within attic spaces.
+Roofing including roof space Repair category 2 Notes It appears that the rear roof pitch has been recovered at some stage, however a number of loose and broken roof slates were noted on the front roof pitch.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
-There are flat roof coverings over dormer projections along with a felt roof covering at the rear projection.
-It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.
-There was evidence of condensation within the roof voids and improved ventilation is recommended.
-There was evidence of previous bee/wasp nesting within the roof space.
+There is a flat roof over the rear extension.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
+It may be prudent to confirm the service history of the roof covering.
+There was evidence of condensation within the roof void and improved ventilation is recommended.

-Rainwater fittings Repair category 1 Notes Some discoloured PVC goods were noted however within the limitations of our inspection, rainwater goods were seen to be free from significant defect.
+Rainwater fittings Repair category 2 Notes Corrosion was noted to remaining cast iron goods along with evidence of leakage in places.
+Maintenance is required.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Localised areas of cracked and bossed render were noted along with localised cracked stonework.
-Ongoing repairs should be anticipated.
-Painted stone is against best practice.
+Notes Cracked and bossed sections of render were noted and future repairs may be required.